iftechfoundation/ifarchive-admintool/TESTING.md

 ## On Linux

 We will set up the environment as closely as possible to the real IF Archive.
+The admintool will be at `http://localhost/admin`.

 Create a directory `/var/ifarchive` to store all Archive data.
 For testing purposes, we will make it world-writable.